the3deer/android-3D-model-viewer/README.md

 (f) fixed, (i) improved, (n) new feature

+- 2.5.1 (20/05/2019)
+  - (f) wavefront loader fixed for faces point to negative indices
 - 2.5.0 (19/05/2019)
   - (n) new blending toggle
   - (n) new color toggle